 In the past, fashion meant solidarity with other people, but nowadays, it means something else entirely.
 In today’s Western society, the concept of fashion is not about following the crowd, but expressing one’s personal style and presenting oneself in a positive way.
 This trend is especially prevalent in the media and the fashion industry, which encourage people to discard their old clothes.
 There is a fine line between what’s considered fashionable and what’s just plain old.

-The affluent aesthetic elite has a strong influence on fashion.
-Fashion houses and haute couture designers cater to an elite demographic that often spends a considerable amount of time and money making exclusive looks.
+The affluent aesthetic elite has a strong influence on fashion. the best fashion houses and haute couture designers cater to an elite demographic that often spends a considerable amount of time and money making exclusive looks.
 The affluent elite are often the ones who create the looks that make a fashion icon.
 However, it is not exclusively the rich and famous who make the styles that become fashionable.
 In fact, fashion trends often draw their inspiration from subcultures and social groups outside of the fashion industry.

 The history of fashion is rich in contrasting examples.
 Artists such as Monet and John Galliano used their artistic talent to create fashionable garments for women.
 These artists applied the principles of color, shape, and line to the human body.
 As a result, the material used to make clothing for women doesn’t stretch flat but is given movement by the body itself.
 In addition, materials are often made to be more flexible and comfortable, so that they can support the natural movement of the human body.